Ameer2000Mzori/ShopSprint/README.md

 <!-- TABLE OF CONTENTS -->

-# 📗 Table of Contentt
+# 📗 Table of Content

 - [📖 About the Project](#about-project)
   - [🛠 Built With](#built-with)